 1. “Trip- Advisor” style consumer-led rating system such as that proposed by consultants, Years Ahead

-2. Certification system such as Age UK’s Engage Accreditation system
+2. Certification system such as dating a rich older woman

 4. New kinds of trade associations.

-Since then it is the online communities which have proliferated with new websites such as Blue Badge Style, and Really Useful Stuff being launched.
+Since then it is the online communities which have proliferated with new websites such as millionaire matchmaker leah mcsweeney and twins due date being launched.
 These new sites offer a combination of editorial and user reviews and many have Amazon affiliate links.

 It is great to see this new enthusiasm for independent living products and especially the recognition that people should be able to source good attractive designs.